A Logo for America

 Alfredo Jaar’s A Logo For America (1987/2018) was the first in a series of projects Uslip will curate for the Vancouver Biennale as This is Not America, each exploring various cultural, social and political pressures placed on individuals, the environment and aesthetics in our current cultural climate.

-Situated among international brands and markers of global economy in the heart of Vancouver’s growing commercial centre at Robson and Granville Streets, Jaar’s piece invites the passers-by to question how their (Canadian, American, international, etc.) identities fit within the city, and how Vancouver situates its own identity.
-A Logo For America (1987/2018) encourages viewers to focus on the qualities that make societies robust: free speech, inclusivity, empathy, and gender, racial and sexuality equality.
+Situated among international brands and markers of global economy in the heart of Vancouver’s growing commercial centre at Robson and Granville Streets, Jaar’s piece invited the passersby to question how their (Canadian, American, international, etc.) identities fit within the city, and how Vancouver situates its own identity.
+During its installation in downtown Vancouver, A Logo For America (1987/2018) encouraged viewers to focus on the qualities that make societies robust: free speech, inclusivity, empathy, and gender, racial and sexuality equality.

-At this critical time in our shared global imaginary, the Vancouver Biennale is honoured to exhibit Alfredo Jaar’s profound artwork with a renewed message: in order to tackle the prevailing shared issues of our time, we must “re-IMAGE-n” a celebration of our commonalities and reject isolationism and ethnocentrism.
+At this critical time in the shared global imaginary, the Vancouver Biennale was honoured to exhibit Alfredo Jaar’s profound artwork with a renewed message: in order to tackle the prevailing shared issues of our time, we must “re-IMAGE-n” a celebration of our commonalities and reject isolationism and ethnocentrism.

 Photo credit: roaming-the-planet